AnaG18/preprocess_infant_eeg/README.md

 This will launch the preprocessing workflow for infant EEG data, leveraging the installed dependencies.

-## Access to data
+## 📌 Access to data
-Download the data in [this link](https://livejohnshopkins-my.sharepoint.com/:f:/g/personal/agarc124_jh_edu/IgCoASa15es6SbEjMcfJ65BdAfYfzbvJD-alia2NIP0dj18?e=zjnEtE) and make sure that the folder is under the same folder of this project.
+Download the data in [this link](https://livejohnshopkins-my.sharepoint.com/:f:/g/personal/agarc124_jh_edu/IgCoASa15es6SbEjMcfJ65BdAfYfzbvJD-alia2NIP0dj18?e=zjnEtE) and make sure that the folder is under the same folder of this project. **IMPORTANT!
+If less patients than in raw folder just make sure the sub-folders in raw match with the rows and ids of `participants.tsv`**

 The final directory tree should look like this:

 ```
 preprocess_infant_eeg